 Emotional / Behavioral Evaluations

-Childhood grief, depression, social and other anxieties, as well as more serious disorders can manifest differently in children than in adults.
+Childhood grief, depression, social, and other anxieties, as well as more serious disorders, can manifest differently in children than in adults.
 The signs of these and other emotional issues also vary from one child to another.
-Often, however, withdrawal, behavioral problems, social issues and school problems can be signs of emotional and behavioral issues in children and teens.
+Often, withdrawal, behavioral problems, social issues and school or occupational problems can be signs of emotional and behavioral issues in children, teens, and adults.

-In adults, normal grief or adjustment reactions can turn into more serious emotional disturbances if not dealt with appropriately.
+In adults, normal grief or adjustment reactions can turn into more serious, emotional disturbances, if not dealt with appropriately.
 For example, grief may be further complicated by trauma or by the intersection of the grief reaction to a specific developmental state.
 This increases the likelihood of it turning into a complicated or prolonged grief disorder, affecting your life more profoundly by deteriorating your overall mental health and prognosis/ disposition.
-By better understanding how we subconsciously cope with stress and our environment, we can be better equipped to manage stress.
+By better understanding how we subconsciously cope with loss, stress, and our environment, we can be better equipped to manage stress.
 This type of evaluation gives us insight to our strengths and weaknesses and may answer diagnostic questions leading to more effective treatment.
 The key to effective treatment is understanding the underlying cause of the emotional or behavioral problem, creating a specific plan for treatment and providing a safe and nurturing environment for the client to grow and learn.

-Emotional and behavioral assessments are specific to the issue at hand, but may include:
+Emotional and behavioral assessments are specifically tailored to the issue at hand, but may include:

 - An overall intellectual assessment

 - Projective & Objective Psychological Tests